fbraza/BrazLog/_posts/2021-07-25-Notes-Azure-SQL.md

 - **Advanced Threat Protection:** uses advanced monitoring and artificial intelligence to detect whether any of the following threats have occurred: SQL injection, SQL injection vulnerability, Data exfiltration, unsafe action, brute force attempt, anomalous client login.

 > For example if you need to prevent data leakage here what you should do:
 >
 > - Enable Advanced threat detection
 > - Configure the service to send alerts for threat detections of type "Data Exfiltration"
 > - Configure the service to send email alerts to the IT

-## Monitor and mange your Azure SQL deployment
+## Manage and monitor your Azure SQL deployment

+### Data Discovery & Classification

-#### Backup and restore
+### Backup and restore

 Azure SQL manages backups and runs if the full recovery model is used.
 It can restore your database to any point in time.
 You can even restore a deleted database within the configured retention policy.
 Most interestingly your backups can be automatically encrypted if TDE is enabled on the logical server or instance.
 By default, a full database backup is taken once a week.
 Log backups occur every 5-10 minutes and differential backups every 12-24 hours.
 Backups files are stored in **Azure storage** in read-access geo-redundant storage (RA-GRS) by default (it is possible to set ZRS or LRS).

 The retention period for your data varies between 1 and 35 days.
 If not enough you can choose long-term retention (LTR).
 This option automatically creates full backups stored in RA-GRS by default for up to 10 years.
-LTR is available for Azure SQL Database and in preview for Azure SQL managed instanced.
+LTR is available for Azure SQL Database and in preview - *at time of writing* - for Azure SQL managed instanced.

 ### Tuning performance in Azure SQL